-For they will turn away thy son from following me, that they may serve other gods: so will the anger of the Lord be kindled against you, and destroy thee suddenly.
+For they will turn away thy son from following me, that they may serve other gods: so will the anger of the Lord be kindled against vou. and destroy thee suddenly.

-The first part of this commandment points to the spiritual principle of the eventual judgment of the unsaved by the believers.
-This will occur at Judgment Day when the believers will act as the jury, judging those who must be sent to hell for their sins (I Corinthinans 6:2; Revelation 2:26,27).
+The first part of commandment points to the spiritual principle of the eventual judgment of the unsaved by the believers.
+This will occur at Judgment Day when the believers will act as the jury, judging those who must be sent to hell for their sins (I Corinthians 6:2; Revelation 2:26,27).
 The earthly application of this commandment is that they were to destroy the nations of the land of Canaan.

-The second part of the commandment points to the spiritual principle that believers were not to be unequally yoked with unbelievers.
-The nation of Israel typifies the body of believers in Christ.
+The second part of the commandment points to the principle believers were not to be unequally voked with The nation of unbelievers.
+Israel typifies the body of believers in Christ.
 The heathen nations surrounding Israel typify the world with all of its enticements and temptations.
-Even as the men of the nation of Israel were not to marry hearthen wives, so believers are not to become attached or "married" to the world.
+Even as the men of the nation of Israel were not to marry heathen wives, so believers are not to become attached or "married" to the world

-As a further development of this law, God declares in Isaiah 52:11:
+As a further development of this law, G Isaiah 52:11: God declares in